minijax/minijax/minijax-examples/minijax-example-websocket/src/site/markdown/index.md

 public static void main(final String[] args) {
     new Minijax()
             .register(EchoEndpoint.class)
-            .addStaticFile("static/index.html", "/")
+            .staticFile("static/index.html", "/")
-            .addStaticDirectory("static")
+            .staticDirectories("static")
             .run(8080);
 }
 ```

 Quite similar to previous examples, we create a new `Minijax` instance and register the resource.

-New to this example is `addStaticFile` and `addStaticDirectory`.
+New to this example is `staticFile` and `staticDirectories`.

-`addStaticFile()` adds a static file.
+`staticFile()` adds a static file.
 The file can optionally be mounted at a specific path, which is what we did in this example.
 The static file is a resource file located at `src/main/resources/static/index.html`.
 We reference the file by its resource name, which is `static/index.html`.
 We want that file to be the default file, so we mount it at the root path "/".

-`addStaticDirectory()` adds a directory of static files.
+`staticDirectories()` adds directories of static files.
 The `static` directory includes a CSS file and a JavaScript file.
-We could have added them separately using multiple calls to `addStaticFile()`, but it's more convenient to simply mount the directory.
+We could have added them separately using multiple calls to `addStaticFile()`, but it's more convenient to simply mount the entire directory.

-Speaking of static assets, let's take a look.
+Speaking of static assets, let's take a look...

 index.html
 ----------